roxma/vim-hug-neovim-rpc/README.md

     - same requirements as `5. has('python')`
 4. Else if `has('python3')`
     - [neovim/python-client](https://github.com/neovim/python-client). (`pip3
-        install neovim`).
-There should be no error when you execute `:python3 import neovim`
+        install pynvim`).
+There should be no error when you execute `:python3 import pynvim`
 5. Else if `has('python')`
     - [neovim/python-client](https://github.com/neovim/python-client). (`pip
-        install neovim`).
-There should be no error when you execute `:python import neovim`
+        install pynvim`).
+There should be no error when you execute `:python import pynvim`
 6. `set encoding=utf-8` in your vimrc.

 ***Use `:echo neovim_rpc#serveraddr()` to test the installation***.
 It should print